stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 - **1A** *One assert* [#19865](https://github.com/bitcoin/bitcoin/pull/19865): Removes runtime asserts and uses compile time static analysis, only keeping runtime asserts in cases where compile time checks don't work.
 Gets rid of multiple assert implementations. `AssertLockHeld` is the only assert and it is restored to have the same definition it had from [2018](https://github.com/bitcoin/bitcoin/pull/13423) until [recently](https://github.com/bitcoin/bitcoin/pull/19668).

-- **2A** *Two asserts* [#19918](https://github.com/bitcoin/bitcoin/pull/19918): Keeps runtime checks and uses two assert implementations instead of one: `AssertLockHeld` and `WeaklyAssertLockHeld`.
-The names are intentionally chosen so people favor the strong assertion instead of the weak assertion whenever possible, and there's never a question about which is better to use.
+- **2A** *Two asserts* [#19918](https://github.com/bitcoin/bitcoin/pull/19918): Keeps runtime checks and uses two assert implementations instead of one: `AssertLockHeld` and `AssertLockHeldUnverified`.
+The names are intentionally chosen so people favor the verified assertion instead of the unverified assertion whenever possible, and there's never a question about which is better to use.

 - **PA** *Proper asserts* [#19929](https://github.com/bitcoin/bitcoin/pull/19929): Currently abandoned/closed approach that applied thread safety annotations as documented to avoid cases where the compiler might make incorrect assumptions.